1 Feb 2023

 However, don't hire an agency if you are tight on budget or playing the long-term game.
 Do so if you are looking to get excellent quality quickly.

-- A broader range of services.
-You don't have to go hiring an army of people to cater for everything you need.
+A broader range of services.
+You don't have to hire an army of people to cater for everything you need.
 Time-efficiency.

-- One-stop shop.
-Agencies have a team that takes care of the requirements, from the definition until the final delivery.
+One-stop shop.
+Agencies have a team that handles the requirements, from the definition until the final delivery.

 Freelancers are of great value for quick, specialised tasks at a reasonable price.
 They leave quality to trail behind, though.